 Radon Problems in Schools

-A nationwide survey of radon levels in schools estimates that nearly one in five has at least one schoolroom with a short-term radon level above the EPA action level of 4 pCi/L (picoCuries per liter).
-The EPA estimates that more than 70,000 schoolrooms in use today have high short-term radon levels.
+A nationwide survey of radon levels in schools estimates that nearly one in five has at least one schoolroom with a radon level above the EPA action level of 4 pCi/L (picoCuries per liter).
+The EPA estimates that more than 70,000 schoolrooms in use today have high radon levels.

 Many factors contribute to radon entering a school building.
 Schools in nearby areas can have significantly different radon levels from one another.
 Here are some reasons why some schools have elevated radon levels and others do not: